 ProximityPrompt interactions.
 "Add a ProximityPrompt to the chest that opens it for the nearest player."
 One sentence, working code in seconds.

 Leaderstats.
-The standard leaderstats folder pattern with IntValues for things like Money, Wins, etc. — generated correctly every time.
+The standard leaderstats folder pattern with IntValues for Money, Wins, etc.

 Character spawning.
 Hooking PlayerAdded → CharacterAdded → Humanoid.Died chains for respawn logic, health tracking, kill counting.